adrianco/headroom-plot/README.md

 Code originally written 2006-2008, [documented on my old blog](http://perfcap.blogspot.com/2008/07/enhanced-headroom-plot-in-r.html)

-Inspiration from this [CMG/HPTS paper](http://www.hpts.ws/papers/2007/Cockcroft_CMG06-utilization.pdf) and [slide deck](http://www.slideshare.net/adrianco/cmg06-utilization-is-useless) "Utilization is Virtually Useless as a Metric", so what should we use instead?
+Inspiration from my [2006 CMG/2007 HPTS paper](http://www.hpts.ws/papers/2007/Cockcroft_CMG06-utilization.pdf) and [slide deck](http://www.slideshare.net/adrianco/cmg06-utilization-is-useless) "Utilization is Virtually Useless as a Metric", so what should we use instead?
 Bottom line: "Utilization is properly defined as busy time as a proportion of elapsed time.
 The replacement for utilization is headroom which is defined as the unused proportion of the maximum useful throughput."

 To use: